Detecting many-body Bell non-locality by solving Ising models

 where $-B_c$ is the so-called classical bound.
-Geometrically, every such inequality defines a hyperplane in the space of correlations, separating two half-spaces, one of which contains all data sets compatible with LV models.
+Geometrically, every such inequality defines a hyperplane in the space of correlations, separating two half-spaces, one of which contains all datasets compatible with LV models.
 The intersection of these half-spaces defines the so-called local polytope (Fig.~\ref{Fig1}B).
-Certifying Bell non-locality corresponds then to assessing that the quantum data of interest lie outside the local polytope, violating the Bell inequality defining the closest facet to the quantum data themselves (Fig.~\ref{Fig1}C).
+Certifying Bell non-locality corresponds then to assessing that the quantum data of interest lie outside the local polytope (Fig.~\ref{Fig1}C).

-The search for Bell inequalities violated by quantum many-body data for systems with $N \gg 1$ represents a formidable task.
-Indeed, given a quantum data set $\{ \langle f_r(\bm \sigma) \rangle_{\rm Q}; r = 1,..,R \}$ -- where the $f_r$ are arbitrary functions of the measurement outputs (such as $n$-point correlation functions) -- the local polytope has $p^{kN}$ vertices, and its full reconstruction has therefore a prohibitive (exponential) cost \cite{Brunneretal2014}.
+\emph{The quantum membership problem.} The search for Bell inequalities violated by quantum many-body data for systems with $N \gg 1$ represents a formidable task.
+Indeed, given a quantum dataset $\{ \langle f_r(\bm \sigma) \rangle_{\rm Q}; r = 1,..,R \}$ -- where the $f_r({\bm \sigma})$'s are terms such as $\sigma_a^{(i)}$ or $\sigma_a^{(i)} \sigma_b^{(j)}$ in Eq.~\eqref{e.Bell} -- the local polytope has $p^{kN}$ vertices, and its full reconstruction has a prohibitive (exponential) cost \cite{Brunneretal2014}.
 Many-body Bell inequalities have been successfully identified in the past \cite{Mermin1990,Guehneetal2005,tura_energy_2017}, but they are violated only by selected quantum states \cite{Lanyonetal2014}.
-More systematic strategies have been devised recently that either restrict the search to Bell inequalities which are fully symmetric under exchange of lattice-site indices (namely with $\alpha_a^{(i)} = \alpha_a$, $\beta_{a,b}^{(i,j)} = \beta_{a,b}$, etc. in Eq.~\eqref{e.Bell}) \cite{Turaetal2014}, circumventing the exponential cost but losing in generality; or that approximate the local polytope from the outside \cite{Baccarietal2017}, with an exponential cost for the approximation to converge to the exact polytope.
+More systematic strategies have been devised recently that either restrict the search to Bell inequalities which are fully symmetric under exchange of lattice-site indices (namely with $\alpha_a^{(i)} = \alpha_a$, $\beta_{a,b}^{(i,j)} = \beta_{a,b}$, etc. in Eq.~\eqref{e.Bell}) \cite{Turaetal2014,fadelT2017}, or to inequalities which only involve a restricted range of correlations under translational invariance \cite{wangN2017}, circumventing the exponential cost but losing in generality; an alternative strategy is that of approximating the local polytope from the outside \cite{Baccarietal2017}, with an exponential cost for the approximation to converge to the exact polytope.
 Hence the \emph{quantum membership problem} (``Does a set of quantum data belong to the local polytope?") is considered to be an exponentially hard one.
-Our main result is to exhibit an algorithm which solves such a problem in polynomial time under very general assumptions; and to validate such an approach by discovering new Bell inequalities violated by relevant quantum many-body states in the thermodynamic limit.
+Our main result is to exhibit an algorithm solving this problem in polynomial time under very general assumptions; and to validate such an approach by discovering new Bell inequalities violated by relevant quantum many-body states in the thermodynamic limit.